SkyLundy/plates-for-processwire/Extensions/Documentation/ConditionalsExtension.md

 ## ifEq

-Version of [if](#if) that outputs a single value if the first argument matches the second argument weakly compared.
+Version of [if](#if) that outputs a single value if the first argument matches the second argument strictly compared.
 Returns null otherwise.
-Pass `true` as the fourth argument for strict comparison.
+Pass `false` as the fourth argument for weak comparison.

 Arguments and values returned may be of any type